Royal-Robotics-5842/OffseasonAbyss2025/README.md

 "# 2025-offseason-abyss"

+After logging into github via VS Code you also must set your username and email via the terminal.
+    git config --global user.name "Your Name"
+    git config --global user.email "your.email@example.com"

 To switch branches open a terminal in VS Code and type git switch branch_name Before modifying any code you should switch your branch so you don't accidently write into the main branch